marcglasberg/fast_immutable_collections/README.md

 problem-solving.
 And for that you need a package, since it offers you a low-cost way: It's not always easy to create immutable data structures by hand in a compact, maintainable way.

-The immutable collections in fast_immutable_collections all use the simple approach of recording changes, while periodically "flushing" them internally into regular mutable Dart collections and hiding their mutability.
+The immutable collections in **FIC** all use the simple approach of recording changes, while periodically "flushing" them internally into regular mutable Dart collections and hiding their mutability.
 This approach works well, and the benchmarks seem to indicate they improve performance by an order of magnitude.
 However, the best possible approach would be to implement
 <a href="https://en.wikipedia.org/wiki/Hash_array_mapped_trie">hash array mapped tries</a> (HAMTs),
 which are dedicated immutable structures that are not built on top of regular mutable collections.
 The reason we did not use HAMTs is that it would be much more work, and also because I am unsure if